Exclusive Locks on Items (Pessimistic Locking)

 await this.cache.insert(key, item, null, lockHandle, releaseLock);

-# Specify time span of 10 seconds for which the item remains locked
+// Specify timespan of 10 seconds for which the item remains locked

-# Lock the item for a time span of 10 seconds
+// Lock the item for 10 seconds

 Release Lock Explicitly

-In order to release the lock explicitly on a previously locked cached item; you will need to specify the LockHandle initially used to lock the item.
+To explicitly release the lock on a previously locked cached item, you will need to specify the LockHandle that was initially used to lock the item.
+If the LockHandle was not saved, you can use another overload of the Unlock which only takes the key to unlock the item.

 Note

-If an invalid Lockhandle is passed then no exception will be thrown but the item will remain locked.
+If an invalid LockHandle is passed, then no exception will be thrown, but the item will remain locked.

 // Specify the key of the item